Lymah123/js-project-webpage-color-changing/README.md

 I joined a backend development group on Slack.
 - D28.
 I learned about the main pages, GNOME and KDE.
 Also, learn how to use info (lab) on Linux for developers on Coursera.
+- D29.
+I joined SheCode Africa on Google Meet.
+The topic was about how women can make waves in tech.